Welcome to the Kappa Lambda Chapter of Delta Sigma Pi

 Much planning and time went into the installation and the banquet following it.
 On February 28, 1981, Sigma Mu Beta became the Kappa Lambda Chapter.
 We were the 196th chapter of Delta Sigma Pi, and the first new chapter in the Eastern Region in 10 years.
 The Kappa Lambda Chapter had 52 initiates, including 48 undergraduate Brothers and 4 faculty Brothers.

-Brothers of Delta Sigma Pi are heavily involved in campus activities through participation in various student organizations, student government, and employment activities.
+Brothers of Delta Sigma Pi are heavily involved in campus activities through leadership and participation in various and diverse student organizations, student government, and employment activities.
 In addition, don’t be surprised if you find a few brothers TA-ing for some of your courses or helping you in the School of Management Advising Office.
 Both the SOM Administration and Faculty are very familiar with our brothers because they know we’ll never hesitate to lend a hand.

 Kappa Lambda Awards and Recognition